 Located at the ground level of the "mods 92-96" tower, the Prescott area office houses the office of the residence director (see below), and a small gathering place for residents.
 It also has many supplies to improve the quality of campus living, including some cleaning supplies, vacuums, games, hand carts, trash bags, and toilet paper.

-The residence director is a live-in, professional staff member who is available to answer questions, give advice, and help with whatever issues might arise.
-The residence director has regular office hours in the Prescott area office and residents are welcome to make appointments.
-The residence director supervises the Prescott community facilitators, who are student staff members.
+The residence life coordinator is a live-in, professional staff member who is available to answer questions, give advice, and help with whatever issues might arise.
+The residence life coordinator has regular office hours in the Prescott area office and residents are welcome to make appointments.
+The residence life coordinator supervises the Prescott community facilitators, who are student staff members.
 They are available to support residents, reinforce community norms, and plan activities to enrich residence life.

 The average single in Prescott is about 80 square feet, and comes with a dresser, clothes-hanging rod, bed, desk, desk chair, bookshelf, recycling bin, and a small waste basket.
 There are no double rooms in Prescott, except in suite 104, which has the largest double room on campus.